mabedd/Next-ShadcnUI-Dashboard/README.md

 ## About the Project

-A fully comprehensive statistical dashboard for managin eCommerce websites built with [Next.js](https://nextjs.org/), styled using [Tailwind CSS](https://tailwindcss.com/).
+A fully comprehensive statistical dashboard for managing eCommerce websites built with [Next.js](https://nextjs.org/), styled using [Tailwind CSS](https://tailwindcss.com/).

 ## Features